cnruby/gradle_java/README.md

 ./gradlew
 ```

-- Result exists NOT this message with "Deprecated Gradle features"!
+- Result exists NOT this message about "Deprecated Gradle features ..."!
 - The code "mainClassName"(i.e JavaApplication.setMainClassName(String)) were used in this build file `build.gradle`.
-This is a "Deprecated Gradle feature for the future Gradle version".
 - Now The code "mainClass"(i.e JavaApplication.setMainClass(String)) is used in this build file.